selenaqian/trivia/README.md

 to be playing the same set of questions and getting a ranking at the end.
 * If didn't have assumptions for 10 questions per round and all multiple choice, would be fairly easy to add in a settable parameter for the number of questions, and would be interesting to learn about evaluation of short answer type questions.
+Could also add in more aspects for the user to choose at the start, such as what file of questions they want to use, how many points each question should be worth, etc.